supasuma/CV/README.md

 **WM360** (July 2013 to March 2014)
 *HR/Recruitment Manager to Project Manager*

+*Linkedin Recommendation:- "Summer is missed at WM, she was always thorough, keen to get involved with any projects she could, and worked hard to deliver in all situations.
+In addition to her work, Summer is beloved by the team here.
+Her positive attitude is infectious and she is an asset to any project she is a part of."*

+*November 7, 2016, Richard managed Summer indirectly at WM360*

 **Sheffield Consulting - Contract (NZ)** (Jan 2013 to June 2014)
 *Researcher / Resourcer*

+*Linkedin Recommendation:- "Summer was a highly valued member of our professional services firm.
+As a researcher she was very well organised, proactive, had a high attention to detail, was lateral in her thinking and communicated effectively with her internal clients.She was reliable in delivering to deadlines and could juggle a range of priorities with aplomb.
+Personally Summer was a delight to have in the business.She worked very constructively with a range of personalities, was intelligent in her judgements around a variety of issues and brought a great sense of humour and perspective to the rigours of a demanding environment.
+Summer has been with us for a total period of 2.5 years.
+We would employ her again without hesitation."

+*August 22, 2012, Ian managed Summer at Sheffield Ltd*

 **Sheffield Consulting - Permanent (NZ)** (Jan 2009 - July 2012)
 *Researcher / Resourcer*